 One of the issues I am researching is “can the concrete for the piers be made with fly ash or Type V concrete”?
 This concrete mix does not react to salt water as regular concrete does.
 The fly ash is created from coal fired electric-producing plants as a byproduct.
 The ancient Romans used the fly ash from volcanos for their concrete mix.

 A beneficial result of fly ash is helps prevent spalling.
 Spalling is the reaction to salts in concrete that causes a chemical reaction.
 The chemical reaction causes expansion of the material and corrosion for the rebar.
 The result is weakened concrete.

-In a foundation corrosion and spalling can be costly to fix, if even possible.
+In a foundation, corrosion and spalling can be costly to fix, if even possible.
 Cost is always a factor in construction too.
 Any ideas of these newer types of construction draws concerns from contractors.